Become a HGI Member

-The Institute has influence on matters of direct concern to therapists, counsellors and teachers, with members frequently asked to speak about the HG approach at conferences and training events.
+The more people from different disciplines who join HGI, the more we can continue to speak with authority, based on the strength and diversity of our valued membership.
+The Institute already has influence on matters of direct concern to therapists, counsellors and teachers, with members frequently asked to speak about the HG approach at conferences and training events.
 And its influence continues to spread to other fields.

 Explore our articles and interviews

 Janine Hurley describes how the HGI Ethics Committee helped her cope, professionally and personally, when, tragically, a client killed herself.